Navy probe finds major failures in fire that destroyed ship

 Efforts to put out the fire were hampered because the ship’s crew and other outside fire response departments and organizations were not coordinated, couldn’t communicate effectively, hadn’t exercised together and weren’t well trained, the report said.

-The report was submitted by Vice Adm.
-Scott Conn to Lescher, who endorsed a number of recommended changes and improvements.
+The report, written by Vice Adm.
+Scott Conn, included a number of recommended changes and improvements that have been endorsed by Lescher.
 The Navy set up a new fire safety assessment program that conducts random inspections, and has taken steps to increase training.
+Nearly 170 of those inspections have already been done, and officials said they are finding good results.